Dxbi11/Servibar/README.md

 - invoices:

-1. invoices can be "reported" or "in house" chosen by the
+1. invoices can be "reported" or "in house" chosen by the user at creation

 2. "close register" functionality